mariamgui/CliqueSATSolver/README.md

 <code> pysmt-install --z3 </code>

+To use clique solver on one data input pleas run Clique_solver_individual.py The clique solver Clique_solver.y that has query as input is used to generate the plos (Make_plots.py)

 There exists many other solvers as well, and the choice of the solver is up to you.